Mester/practice/README.md

-This is just a repository to collect various code practicing, such as exercises or mini projects or trying out different languages.
+This is just a repository to collect various code practicing, such as exercises or mini projects or trying out different languages etc etc.